eye3/nkit4py/README.md

 **With XML-to-Python-data possibilities you can:**

+- Simply convert XML to Python data with the same structure.

-- Create Python data structures, which are different from the structure of XML source.
+- Convert XML to Python data with the structure, which is different from the structure of XML source (using mapping).

 - Create multiple Python structures from one XML source.